astarivi/OGXRepacker/README.md

         - Keeps the input image intact and passes it through.
         - If a Redump image is used, this mode will strip unnecessary data from the image but will keep the XISO partition untouched.
         - Defaults to `XISO Rebuild` if the input is detected to be a folder.
+    - ### CISO (CSO) Auto
+        - Automatically chooses the best `CISO` mode for the detected input files.
+        - Will try to produce the smallest output image possible.
+        - Defaults to `XISO Rebuild` if **Naming Convention** is set to `Keep filename`.
+    - ### CISO (CSO) Rebuild
+        - Rebuilds the input image (or creates an image from a folder) before compressing to `CISO`.
+        - Often produces smaller images with virtually no performance penalties, and fast conversion times.
+        - A few games are known to fail to boot when this mode is used.
+Use `CISO (CSO) Auto`, which checks for these cases.
+    - ### CISO (CSO)
+        - This mode will compress the input image, with no other changes done to it.
+        - Significantly slower conversion times.
+        - If a Redump image is used, this mode will strip unnecessary data from the image but will keep the game partition untouched.
+        - Defaults to `CISO (CSO) Rebuild` if the input is detected to be a folder.
     - ### Extract only
         - Extracts the contents of an input image.
         - Only `.iso` images are supported.